nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `tadd /n submit report /d 11/11/2021 23:59 /m 2 /m 3`<br>
     Expected: A new task will be added to the second and third members' task lists.
 Details of the added task shown in the status message.

+    4. Test case: `tadd /n interview /d 12/12/2021 14:00 /m 0`<br>
+    Expected: No new task is added.
+Error message shown in the status message.

 #### Deleting a task